Day care programme

-Presently there are 33 children and youth attending our day-care programme.
-This group is very mixed ranging from age five to over thirty years old.
-They have various disabilities with individual special needs.
-Many of them are mentally challenged often combined with a poor concentration span and with hyperactivity.
-Some have multiple impairment and require diverse therapeutic intervention and medical help.
-Others are severely physically challenged and in need for intensive physiotherapy and are therefore not able to attend mainstream schools.
+Presently there are 33 children and youth attending our day care programme.
+This group is very mixed and ranging from five to over thirty-years-old with various disabilities and individual special needs.
+Many of them have learning disabilities often combined with a poor concentration span and hyperactivity.
+Some have multiple impairments and require diverse therapeutic interventions and medical help.
+Others are severely physically disabled and in need of intensive physiotherapy and are therefore not able to attend mainstream schools.
 Several students are hearing impaired and need to wear hearing aids and require a lot of training to be able to learn to speak, or to read and write.

 The daily schedule is important for children with special needs as it helps them to integrate and to orientate themselves: In the morning, on arrival between 8.30 and 9 am, each child brushes their teeth.
 The “morning circle” is a lively event to start the day.
 It gets prepared by different team members, including our volunteers.
 Activities such as body awareness exercises, games, singing and a short meditation are included.

 Special education happens in the morning in individual sessions or in small groups.
 Some children learn to match objects, to distinguish and name the basic colors, counting at least up to 10 or beyond.
 Some children learn to write their own name, others learn how to read and write in Tamil, as well as basic maths skills.
 If possible, the older ones learn to use money and practice shopping.
 At 10.30 am there is a break for snacks.
 Following this, there are various activities such as games, handicrafts or individual sessions.
 A healthy lunch is served at 12.30 pm.
 The children are involved in cleaning up.
 Afterwards there is resting time up to 2 pm.
 In the afternoon we offer activities such as clay work, painting, outdoor games and swimming.
 We believe that appropriate creative and physical activities are important to nurture the specific needs of our children.